Hiking at the gorgeous Four Mills nature preserve in Pennsylvania

 The best birdwatching destination in the Philly suburbs is Dixon Meadow preserve in beautiful Lafayette Hill.
 This quaint park features a 2180 foot boardwalk trail with numerous observation stations.
 As you enjoy a nice easy stroll amidst the fresh wide open countryside surroundings, you will see all sorts of small wildlife.
 To date, more than 150 bird species have been sighted, as well as deer, groundhog, and fox.

-This natural oasis is a great place to get in a light workout, soak up some vitamin D, see lots of birds, and enjoy Pennsylvania’s native flora and fauna.
+It’s a great place to enjoy a light workout, soak up some vitamin D, see lots of birds, and enjoy Pennsylvania’s native flora and fauna.
 In August, monarch butterflies migrate to the region from central Mexico.
 While they are a beautiful sight to see, unfortunately, numbers are dwindling by the year due to climate change.

 4. Willow Lake Farm

-Gorgeous horses at Willow Lake Farm preserve in Ambler, PA
+Gorgeous horses at Willow Lake Farm preserve in Ambler, Pennsylvania

 This preserve is quite unique as it is located adjacent to a working farm, so you will likely see horses during your visit.
-Adorable mini horses often make an appearance as well.
+I’ve seen many adorable mini horses.
 The 2.4 mile trail is easy and relaxing, with scenic vistas of both open pastures and woodsy forests.
 You will see lots of birds, butterflies, and small forms of wildlife along the way.
 Be on the lookout for deer and foxes which often make appearances.

 Of all the trails in the Wissahickon Valley watershed, Willow Lake is one of the best choices for anyone looking to spend some quality time in nature.
 It’s so quiet here with lots of opportunity to see wildlife and enjoy native scenery.
 And thus, Willow Lake is a fantastic oasis where you can really disconnect from it all.